Best ways to spend travel money in Singapore: Debit & prepaid cards

 The official currency of Singapore is the Singapore Dollar (SGD).
-Coins are denominated in in 5 cents, 10 cents, 20 cents, 50 cents and $1 and paper notes in $2, $5, $10, $50 and $100 denominations.
+Coins are denominated in 5 cents, 10 cents, 20 cents, 50 cents and $1.
+Paper notes come in $2, $5, $10, $50 and $100 denominations.
 Be sure to familiarise yourself with the banknotes and their value to ensure you’re always paying the right amount.
-Its always worth carrying enough cash on you for the day, just encase you experience any problems.
+It’s always worth carrying enough cash on you for the day, just in case you experience any problems.
 You’ll need cash if you want to shop in the market areas of Haji Lane, Sim Lim and Burgis, otherwise you’ll find that you can use your card for the majority of purchases in Singapore.

 How many Dollars do I need to bring to Singapore?

-Unlike its East Asian neighbour’s Singapore is one of the most expensive cities in the world.
+Unlike many of its south-east Asian neighbours, Singapore is one of the most expensive cities in the world.
 However, there are still food, accommodation and activity options to cater for all budgets.

 |3 star hotel|